plamarque/sphinx-poc/docs/Chat/responsive_design.rst

 |image8|

-which allows you either to change BRAND\_CHAT notification settings by clicking on |image9| or back to intranet homepage by clicking on:
+which allows you either to change eXo Chat notification settings by clicking on |image9| or back to intranet homepage by clicking on:
 |image10|